RAY UPDATE It's

 paper by Andrea D. Marshall, Leonard J.V.
 Compagno, and Michael B. Bennett,

-the genus Manta consists of at least two species, both of which
+the previous genus Manta consisted of at least two species, both

-are present in Hawai`i.
-The common coastal species, previously called
+of which are present in Hawai`i.
+The common coastal species, previously

-Manta birostris, is now Manta alfredi.
-The less common pelagic
+called Manta birostris, was changed to Manta alfredi.
+The

 Only occasionally reported in Hawaiian waters, this manta seems to be